Panadura

-Panadura (පානදුර; பாணந்துறை) is a main city in Kalutara District, Western Province in Sri Lanka.
+Panadura (පානදුර; பாணந்துறை) is a city in the Kalutara District, Western Province in Sri Lanka.
 It is located approximately 25 km south of Colombo.

-Panadura was an electoral district in Sri Lanka until 1989 and is surrounded all sides by water through the Indian Ocean and the Bolgoda Lake.Panadura is famed as the location of important events in the Buddhist revival movement of Sri Lanka and Panadura Beach is an attractive destination for locals and foreign tourists.
+Panadura was an electoral district in Sri Lanka until 1989 and is surrounded all sides by water through the Indian Ocean and the Bolgoda Lake.
+Panadura is famed as the location of important events in the Buddhist revival movement of Sri Lanka and Panadura beach is an attractive destination for locals and foreign tourists.

-Panadura debate
+Panadura Debate

 The Panadura Debate, held in 1873, was the climax of the first phase of the Buddhist revivalist movement which began with the establishment of the Society for the Propagation of Buddhism at Kotahena and the establishment of the Lankopakara Press in Galle.
 The two key persons in the Panadura Debate were Migettuwatte Gunananda Thera and Father David de Silva, and the two key institutions were the Rankoth Viharaya and the Methodist Church of Panadura.
 It was the success of the Panadura Debate that prompted Colonel Henry Steel Olcott to come to Ceylon.

 Demographics

 Panadura is predominantly a Sinhalese city.
-Buddhism is the largest religion in this city and Others include Sri Lanka Moors,Burgher and Sri Lankan Tamils.
+Buddhism is the largest religion in this city and others include Sri Lanka Moors, Burgher and Sri Lankan Tamils.